 Who makes admissions decisions?

-The Neuroscience Graduate Program has a committee of 6 faculty members that review all of our applications and makes decisions about recruiting interviews.
-All PIBS applicants are reviewed by both the Neuroscience admissions committee as well as the committee for their second choice program.
-The 2 programs work together with PIBS to make decisions about invitations for the interview weekend.
+The Neuroscience Graduate Program has a committee of faculty members that review all of our applications and makes decisions about recruiting interviews for both routes of admission.

 Are students interviewed during the admissions process?